%201.png)

 Phase 3: Ethnography Visits

-Analysing the Physical Ordering Process
+Analysing the Physical Ordering Processes

 By conducting an ethnography research, we are able to reveal users' actions, emotions, and behaviours on the physical food ordering process, linking back to the mobile app in the end.